 Now, the K-1 II adds a feature which promises to greatly improve upon the versatility of Pixel Shift Resolution, answering the cries of Pentaxians ever since the original K-3 II.
 The K-1 II now allows Pixel Shift Resolution to be used handheld, an improvement which we'd imagine required a significant development effort.
-(Moving the sensor precisely enough to manage single photodiode shifts is already challenging; now imagine trying to do it while also accounting for camera motion.)

 All of the K-1's firmware updates are rolled into the K-1 II, of course

 And that's essentially it for the new features.
 The Pentax K-1 II is otherwise very much like the original (and very impressive) K-1 in most other respects, at least if the K-1 has been upgraded to current firmware.
 (The K-1 II ships with KAF4 lens support, night vision LCD mode, electronic shutter function and a choice of two or three-shot AA filter bracketing functions out of the box, where these features were added to the earlier K-1 via firmware updates post-launch.)

 Packing an extra battery will be more important than ever